Same-sex marriage in Australia: 2017 amendments

 The bill received royal assent from Governor-General Peter Cosgrove on 8 December 2017 and came into effect the following day.
 As a result of the law, the definition of marriage in Australia is now "the union of 2 people to the exclusion of all others, voluntarily entered into for life."
 Under section 46 of the Marriage Act 1961, a celebrant is required to say these words, or words to this effect, in every marriage ceremony.

+As of 2026, Australian Christians and the Family First Party support repealing the same-sex marriage law.

 State and territory laws

 The federal legalisation of same-sex marriage extended to all of Australia's states and territories, including its external territories.
 States and territories have long had the ability to create laws with respect to relationships, though Section 51(xxi) of the Constitution of Australia prescribes that marriage is a legislative power of the Parliament.

 Since the Parliament introduced the Marriage Act 1961, marriage laws in Australia were generally regarded as an exclusive Commonwealth power.
 The precise rights of states and territories with respect to creating state-based same-sex marriage laws was complicated further by the Howard government amendment to the Marriage Act in 2004 to define marriage as the exclusive "union of one man and one woman, to the exclusion of all others".
 The Australian Capital Territory (ACT) provided a test case on the matter, when in October 2013, its Legislative Assembly passed a law allowing same-sex marriage.
 On 13 September 2013, the Australian Capital Territory Government had announced that it would introduce a bill to legalise same-sex marriage, following a decade-long attempt to legislate in the area.
 "We've been pretty clear on this issue for some time now and there's overwhelming community support for this", Chief Minister Katy Gallagher said.
 "We would prefer to see the federal parliament legislate for a nationally consistent scheme, but in the absence of this, we will act for the people of the ACT."
 The bill would have enabled couples unable to marry under the Marriage Act 1961 to enter into marriage in the ACT, and would have provided for solemnisation, eligibility, dissolution and annulment, regulatory requirements and notice of intention in relation to same-sex marriages.
 On 10 October 2013, Attorney-General George Brandis confirmed that the Commonwealth Government would challenge the proposed ACT bill, stating that it had significant constitutional concerns with respect to the bill.
 The bill was debated in the Legislative Assembly on 22 October 2013, and passed by 9 votes to 8.
 Under the legislation, known as the Marriage Equality (Same Sex) Act 2013, same-sex marriages were legally permitted from 7 December 2013.